wasp-lang/wasp/web/docs/tutorials/todo-app/03-listing-tasks.md

 You can use these types to specify the Query's input and output types.
 This Query doesn't expect any arguments (meaning that its input type is `void`), but it does return an array of tasks (meaning that its output type is `Task[]`)

-Annotating the Queries is optional, but highly recommended because doing so enables **Full-stack type safety**.
+Annotating the Queries is optional, but highly recommended because doing so enables **full-stack type safety**.
 We'll see what this means in the next section.

 </TabItem>
 </Tabs>